julijakvetna/ai-ba-assistant/README.md

 - Converts process descriptions or user stories into:
   - **Flowchart** in Mermaid.js syntax
   - **BPMN Diagram** in PlantUML syntax
-- Displays BPMN diagram PlantUML code and provides a link to visualize it using a public PlantUML server.
+- Provides PlantUML link for online BPMN visualization.

 ✅ **Project Context Reminder**
 - Allows selecting or adding a project.
-- Displays project goals, stakeholders, constraints, and current issues.
+- Stores project goals, stakeholders, constraints, and current issues in a local JSON file.
-- Context information is automatically shown when working with User Stories, Action Items, or Diagrams.
+- Displays project context when working with User Stories, Action Items, or Diagrams.
-- Project data is stored locally in `project_context.json` and can be updated from the app interface.

 ---